 Adults usually enter homes through doors, windows, or fresh-cut plants and flowers.
 They then lay approximately 40 eggs in places where their larvae will have constant access to food.
 That means their nests will be on or near wool carpets and rugs and items made of fur, leather, animal horn, bone, or silk.
 You may also find nests near dried plant products.

 How do I Permanently get Rid of Carpet Beetles?

 The best solution to tackle a small infestation of carpet beetles is to thoroughly clean the areas where the bugs tend to live.
 Put infected items in the washing machine and clean everything inside your closets and dressers.
 Next, thoroughly vacuum the floors, upholstered furniture, carpets, and rugs.

 When vacuuming, make sure you move around the furniture to get to all those tough-to-reach spots.
 Finally, wipe down all food storage areas, discard contaminated food, and start storing cereals in airtight containers.

-For larger infestations or a recurring issue, your best option for home pest control services is to call Mantis pest solutions, your local Overland Park pest control company.
+For larger infestations or a recurring issue, your best option is to call Mantis pest solutions, your local Overland Park pest control company.
 After our home inspection confirms that it’s definitely carpet beetles gnawing on your valuables, we will use specialist chemicals and professional steaming to exterminate the bugs.